TheQwertiest/foo_spider_monkey_panel/README.md

 This is a component for the [foobar2000](https://www.foobar2000.org) audio player.

 It allows for creation of full-fledged CUI/DUI panels by using nothing more than a Notepad!
-The panel are coded in JavaScript, so you can immediately apply and see the changes you make!
+Panels are coded in JavaScript, so you can immediately apply and see the changes you make!

 Base functionality includes:
 * Graphics functions: drawing of text, external images, lines, rectangles, etc.